 But these fisheries are also in flux.
-Since taking office five years ago, President Joko Widodo has revamped Indonesia’s regulatory structures governing who can fish in its waters and how they are allowed to do it.
+Since taking office, President Joko Widodo has revamped Indonesia’s regulatory structures governing who can fish in its waters and how they are allowed to do it.
 This has led to a war on illegal fishing, a ban on certain fishing methods and a boom in aquaculture designed to regenerate depleted fish stocks.
 Meanwhile, communities and other groups across the country have continued to grapple with the fallout from overfishing and the degradation of marine ecosystems, often devising new ways of managing and protecting them.

 With this reporting initiative, Mongabay will explore how these trends are playing out across the archipelago.
 We’ll be looking at Indonesia’s lakes and rivers as well as at its seas.

-Each story will be approximately 800 to 2,000 words in length and will include quotes from at least three or four original interviews.
-Authors will be expected to provide 5-10 publishable photos to accompany their articles, along with captions and photo credits.
+Each story will be between 800 and 2,000 words in length and will include quotes from at least three original interviews.
+Authors will be expected to provide five to 10 publishable photos free for Mongabay’s use to accompany their articles, along with captions and photo credits.

 Pitches will be considered on a rolling basis through the end of the year, or when our budget is disbursed.
-Stories must be published by November 15, 2019.